Prostitution in Europe: Iceland

 Paying for sex is illegal in Iceland (the client commits a crime, but the prostitute does not).
 The police have stated that they do not have the resources to enforce the law.
 Consequently, a vigilante group called "Stóra systir" ("Big Sister") has been formed.

 A report published in 2017 by the National Commissioner of the Icelandic Police states that prostitution had "exploded" in the previous 18 months.
 The vast majority of prostitutes in the country are foreign.
 Police believe prostitution in Iceland is partially tied to organised crime and human trafficking.

 The country has become a sex tourism destination.

 Ireland

-Prostitution itself is legal in the Republic of Ireland, however since March 2017, it has been an offence to buy sex.
+Prostitution itself is legal in Ireland, however since March 2017, it has been an offence to buy sex.
 Third party involvement such as operating brothels, and other forms of pimping, are also illegal.
 Although the 2017 law criminalising clients was designed to reduce the demand for prostitution, the law has had little effect.

 Most prostitution in Ireland occurs indoors and is advertised via the internet.
 Street prostitution has declined considerably.